jflamy/owlcms4/docs/index.md

 >
 > **Simple and automatic**
 >
-> The program automatically computes lifting order, sets the clock correctly and enforces the rules for weight changes (time remaining, moving down).
-The announcer always sees the lifting order, is informed of all changes to the weight required on the bar.
+> Usage is simple enough that you can run a small club meet with just a single laptop, or a regional meet with only everyday electronics (a couple of laptops and TVs, some phones).
 >
-> Usage is actually simple enough that you can run a small club meet with just a single laptop, or a regional meet with only everyday electronics (a couple of laptops and TVs, some phones).
+> The program automatically computes the lifting order, sets the clock correctly and enforces the rules for weight changes.
+The announcer always sees the lifting order and the information about the current athlete.
 >
 > **On-site or Cloud**
 >
 > You can run the program on a laptop at the competition site.
-Or if you prefer, in the cloud, without having to install anything, using free hosting services.
+Or if you prefer, in the cloud, without having to install anything, using *free* hosting services.

 ## Gallery